lucasVirolli/CPF-validate/README.md

 Well, it's not everything about the project, but I just want to bring here what I did differently to practice what I have been learning!

-## 📌 But what is CPF and how validate a CPF?
+## 📌 But what is CPF and how do you validate a CPF?
 The CPF is the Individual Taxpayer Registry.
 It is a document made by the Federal Revenue and serves to identify taxpayers. </br>
-The CPF is a number with 11 digits, which only change by court decision. </br>
+The CPF is a number with 11 digits, which only changes by court decision. </br>
 </br>
 To validate one CPF is necessary make a calculus with the 9 first numbers, you can see better bellow:
 I will show giving an example: